 - which areas you receive alerts for – only your location, your location and selected areas or the entire province

 - different tones for informational alerts

-If a disaster also affected cellular towers in your area, you can still receive an alert if your device is connected to wifi.
+If a disaster also affects cellular towers in your area, you can still receive an alert if your device is connected to Wi-Fi.